Do you leave what you think are very clear Spanish sub plans or French sub plans only to return to chaos the next day?

 - Doesn’t know where to go for fire drills, study halls, or where to eat lunch

-- Doesn’t know any of the students or their names
+- Hasn’t learned any of the students or their names

-- Doesn’t know the school procedures of what to do with a student who is misbehaving
+- Is unaware of school procedures of what to do with a student who is misbehaving

 - Doesn’t know where you keep your remotes, pencils, scissors, tape, paper, etc.